sous-chefs/firewall/README.md

 ### Platform
 * Ubuntu
 * Debian
+* RedHat
+* CentOs

 Tested on:
 * Ubuntu 10.04
 * Ubuntu 11.04
 * Ubuntu 11.10
 * Debian 7.0
+* RHEL 6.5
+* RHEL 7.0
+* CentoS 6.5
+* CentoS 7.0

 Recipes
 -------
 ### default
-The default recipe installs the `ufw` package, which this cookbook requires.
+The default recipe installs the `ufw`, `iptables` or `firewalld` package based on OS, which this cookbook requires.
 Make sure that the firewall recipe is in the node or role run_list before any resources from this cookbook is used.

 Resources/Providers